adimj23/infinite-campus-scraper/README.md

 # Naperville203 Infinite Campus Scraper
 # About
-Python selenium to scrape Infinite Campus for course and grades to a linked Google Sheet.
+Infinite Campus selenium scraper for courses and grades to a linked Google Sheet.
 Created for Uncommon Hacks 2021.

 # Required Libraries
 - selenium